avi-testhub/BideshiNepaliBot/README.md

-# BideshiNepaliBot: Technical Overview & Development Journey
+# BideshiNepaliBot: Hybrid AI Intelligence & Operations Assistant

-This repository documents the development of a Discord-based AI operations assistant.
-The project transitioned from an experimental bilingual script to a hybrid cloud-local AI agent designed for specialized tasks: market auditing, geographical resolution, and automated information retrieval.
+This repository documents the development of a Discord bot designed for both specialized operational tasks—like market auditing and geographical resolution—and standard general-purpose chatting.

 ## Developer Profile & Methodology
 **Developer:** Avi
-**Total No. of Prompts
 **Methodology: Vibe Coding** This project was built with a very limited foundational background in Python, which proved insufficient for complex architecture.
 Consequently, the development process relied almost entirely on **"vibe coding"** - an iterative, prompt-heavy approach to building software through high-level intent rather than manual syntax writing.
 * **Phase 1:** Initial logic and structure were drafted using the paid version of **ChatGPT**.
 * **Phase 2:** The project transitioned to **Gemini Pro** for more complex refactoring and the implementation of the hybrid architecture.